 - Vandalizing anything that belongs to the victim.

 A temporary protective order is usually in effect until the next court hearing.
 The judge will typically determine at that hearing whether the circumstances compel the issuance of a permanent protective order.
 A permanent order is usually any length of time from two years or so up to a lifetime.
 The time length for a protective order depends on multiple factors:

 - The nature of the abuse involved

 - Whether the perpetrator has committed serious harm

 - Whether children are impacted

 - Numerous other considerations

-What Happens If You Violate a Protection Order?
+What Happens If You Violate a Protection Order in Idaho?